2 euro cent coin: Potential designs

 Austria, Germany and Greece will at some point need to update their designs to comply with guidelines requiring them to include the issuing state's name or initial, and to not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro.
 Some of them have already agreed upon their coin designs, but it is not known exactly when they will adopt the currency, and hence these are not yet minted.
 See Enlargement of the eurozone for expected entry dates of these countries.

 Usage

 The one- and two-cent coins were initially introduced in order to ensure that the introduction of the euro was not used as an excuse by retailers to heavily round up prices.
-However, due to the cost to business and the mints of maintaining a circulation of low value coins, Belgium, Estonia, Finland, Ireland, Italy, Lithuania, the Netherlands and Slovakia round prices to the nearest five cent (Swedish rounding) for cash payments, producing only a handful of those coins for collectors rather than general circulation.
+However, due to the cost to business and the mints of maintaining a circulation of low value coins, Belgium, Estonia, Finland, Ireland, Italy, the Netherlands and Slovakia round prices to the nearest five cent (Swedish rounding) for cash payments, producing only a handful of those coins for collectors rather than general circulation.
 However, each euro country will always have to accept the small coins as legal tender.

 The Dutch Bank calculated it would save $36 million a year by not using the smaller coins.
 Other countries such as Germany favoured retaining the coins due to their desire for €1.99 prices, which appear more attractive to the consumer than a €2 price.
 According to a Eurobarometer survey of EU citizens, 64% across the Eurozone want their removal with prices rounded; with over 70% in Belgium, Ireland, Italy, the Netherlands and Slovakia.
 Only Portugal and Latvia had a plurality in favour of retaining the coins (49% against removal, 45–46% in favour).